 Many thanks to the driver Mark, who was waiting for me near the airport, despite the fact that I had to get a visa for several hours.
 I would like to thank my translator-coordinator Irina.
 She attended all doctor's appointments, supported me and solved all the issues that arose in the hospital.
 Thanks again to Booking Health!!!

 After the operation, both Irina and Oksana were constantly in touch with me, interested in my health and everything, whether I like the hospital.
 Even after I was discharged from the hospital, when I returned to my homeland, they continued to keep in touch with me!
 We have developed a very friendly and warm relationship with the company, and I undoubtedly want to recommend it to everyone who really cares about the result and the high quality of service.

 How to undergo treatment in Germany

-"Urgent medical condition" includes the following:
+A "medical emergency" includes the following:

-- Treatment in Germany has already begun and should be continued there
+- Treatment in Germany has already begun and should be continued there.

 The listed reasons must be supported by appropriate documentation.

-Lockdown can be avoided by those who have a negative coronavirus test result or a medical certificate.
+Isolation can be avoided by those who have a negative coronavirus test result or a medical certificate.
 In both cases, results must be received no earlier than 48 hours prior to arrival.